 Sex doesn’t stop at 60… or 70… or 80.
-There’s no rule – even an unwritten one – about when you must stop having sex.
+Sex and aging can go together naturally, with no rules about when you must stop having sex.
 No one comes to a realisation, upon retirement, that they’re tired of this whole ‘sex’ thing and they simply don’t want to do it any more.
 And yet there’s a group of people who are often absent from mainstream discussion about sex: older people.

 Often sex and aging is presented as a ‘problem’ rather than a fact of life.
 Type ‘sex and aging’ into Google and the first article that comes up is: “Sex and Aging: Causes of Sexual Problems In Seniors.”
 Luckily, the second article is much better – by the AARP (formerly the American Association of Retired Persons) – it is a mythbusting piece discussing 5 myths about sex and aging.

-Yet although there’s a distinct lack of representation of older people when sex is mentioned in the mainstream media, there are some great resources for older people about the unique challenges of sex and aging.
+There’s a distinct lack of representation of older people when sex is mentioned in the mainstream media.
+However, there are still some great resources for older people about the unique challenges of sex and aging.

 Joan Price – writer and educator